-Pain under your heel
+Pain under the heel or foot

 If you experience pain under the heel of your foot, it’s often caused by an inflammation of the plantar fascia ligament (the flat band of tissue connecting your heel bone to your toes).
 This is also often called “heel spurs” (even if there are no actual bone spurs to be seen).
 If this is the case, you’ll often be able to trigger the pain by touch or applying pressure to the sore area.
 It will also often feel painful in the morning and when putting your full weight on it.